-- Objective a.
-Provide response zones that are internally accessible and geographically defined. - Objective b.
-Add response zones, and corresponding personnel, when call dispatched volumes exceed 260 calls per response zone per month. - Objective c.
-Minimize call swapping; reduce the amount of time an officer is responding to calls outside of his/her assigned zone (see Policy b). - Objective d.
+Folicy. (emergency) calls of nine minutes or less.
+Objective a.
+Provide response zones that are internally accessible and geographically defined.
+Objective b.
+Add response zones, and corresponding personnel, when call dispatched volumes exceed 260 calls per response zone per month.
+Objective c.
+Minimize call swapping; reduce the amount of time an officer is responding to calls outside of his/her assigned zone (see Policy b).
+Objective d.
 Minimize call stacking; reduce the number of calls held and prioritized by communications due to lack of officer availability (see Policy b).

-Goal: Ensure a sufficient number of law enforcement personnel to carry out the functions of the various divisions (patrol, traffic, investigations, jail, and administration).
-Re-evaluate current staffing levels as crime statistics, call response volumes, and jail inmate population increases.
+Policy: Ensure a sufficient number of law enforcement personnel to carry out the functions of the various sections (patrol, traffic, investigations, jail, and support services).
+Re-evaluate current staffing levels as crime statistics, call response volumes, jail inmate population, Fayette County population and traffic increases.

-Goal: Maintain or establish equipment and facilities that allow law enforceme ent p personnel t o operate at maxin num effect ivenes is.
+Policy: Maintain or establish equipment and facilities that allow law enforceme ent p personnel t o operate at maxin num effect ivenes is.

-- Objective a.
-Plan, locate and construct facilities capable of supporting services consistent with current department operations and activity levels. - Objective b.
-Investigate the potential of providing facilities for law enforcement personnel in conjunction with other community facilities such as fire/EMS stations. - Objective c.
-Explore technology advances to enhance officer safety, monitor officer activity and location, improve data collection, reduce response time, and improve field reporting.
-Such technology includes, but it not limited to, GPS/GIS equipment, body camera systems, and personnel data assistants (Ipad tablets).
+Objective a.
+Plan, locate and construct facilities capable of supporting services consistent with current law enforcement agency operations and activity levels.

+Objective b.
+Investigate the potential of providing facilities for law enforcement personnel in conjunction with other community facilities such as fire/EMS stations.

+Objective c.
+Evaluate and explore technology advances to enhance officer safety, monitor officer activity and location, improve data and evidence collection, reduce response time, and improve field reporting.
+Such technology includes, but it not limited to, GPS/GIS equipment, body and stationary camera systems, and mobile data systems.

-Goal: Meet the State Department of Corrections rated capacity standards for Average Daily Population at the Fayette County Jail.
+Policy: Meet the State Department of Corrections rated capacity standards for Average Daily Population at the Fayette County Jail.